brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

 A third objection is that the Singleton Pattern forces a design commitment that :doc:`/python/module-globals/index` does not.
-Offering a global object still leaves code free to create other instances of the class — which can be particularly helpful for tests, letting them each test a completely separate object without needing to reset a shared object back to a known good state.
+Offering a global object still leaves a programmer free to create other instances of the class — which can be particularly helpful for tests, letting them each test a completely separate object without needing to reset a shared object back to a known good state.
 But the Singleton Pattern makes additional instances impossible.
 (Unless the caller is willing to stoop to monkey patching;
 or temporarily modifying ``_instance`` to subvert the logic in ``__new__()``;
-or creating a subclass that replaces the method.)
+or creating a subclass that replaces the method.
+But a pattern you have to work around is generally a pattern you should avoid.)

 Why, then, would you use the Singleton Pattern in Python?